rmtuckerphx/alexa-skill-serverless-starter-template/README.md

 ### Debug & Testing Requests
 The `test/requests` folder contains `.json` files for different requests for your skills.
 You can use the Skill Developer Console to test your skill and then capture and save those requests here.
 The naming convention that I use is the handler function name is the name of the file.
+Although you could have multiple files per handler to test different scenarios.

 These requests can be used for both debugging and end-to-end testing.